Stentzler/CoDelivery/README.md

 - DELETE /cart/:product_id
 - User token expected.
+- product ID must be provided on the URL as a parameter.

 ---

-## 6 - Restaurant Categories Routes
+## 6 - Restaurant Categories Routes (Pronto)

 ### 6.1 - List all restaurant categories